awphung/awphung.github.io/README.md

 - Websites are incredibly diverse in structure and format; writing a website perfectly curated for your written work will take it to the next level.

 ### Forking the Resume Template
-1. Navigate to the resume template hosted [here](https://github.com/ankitsultana/researcher)
+1. Navigate to the resume template hosted here
-2. Click on the "Fork" button.
+2. Click on the **Fork** button.
 3. Set the **Repository Name** to your GitHub username followed by ```.github.io```.
     - For example, my repository would be named ```awphung.github.io```.

 ![The correct fork setup](https://github.com/awphung/awphung.github.io/blob/gh-pages/resources/Create%20a%20new%20fork.jpg)
 >Warning!
-If you don't have the "username" part of the repository name set as _exactly_ your username, GitHub Pages won't work.
+If you don't have the **username** part of the repository name set as _exactly_ your username, GitHub Pages won't work.
 4. Click on the **Create fork** button.
 5. Wait for the fork to complete.
 6. Once complete, navigate to the **Settings** button near the top of the repository.